cgzhang/Rayfox_Catalog/readme.md

 ## Features:

+- Now support sort by stock on advanced search result pages.
 - Now support sort by stock on search result pages.
 - Always show out of stock products on the bottom of the category page.
 - Easy setup, just turn on from Magento backend, and it works!